catenax-ng/catena-x-edc/docs/samples/Local TXDC Setup.md

 ## Local Deployment

 The Local TXDC Setup consists of three separate deployments.
-One time the Supporting Infrastructure, that is required to run connectors, and two different TXDC Connector instances, that can communicate with each other.
+The Supporting Infrastructure, that is required to run connectors, and two different TXDC Connector instances, that can communicate with each other.

 - [TXDC Supporting Infrastructure](../../edc-tests/src/main/resources/deployment/helm/supporting-infrastructure/README.md)